 How do you define a good marriage?
 How can anyone quantify the unique relationship between individuals?
 Our ideas about marriage are all wrong.
 Add Biblical notions to the mix and you’ve got belief.
 Belief can certainly limit perspective if we are not mindful.

 Faith, love, compassion, trust, empathy, respect, and morality are all possible without belief.

 My parents were married until the first one died after 60 years.
 Entire cadres of relatives praise their union posthumously, as some sort of religious icon that proves that marriage is the ultimate commitment.
 Certainly, I celebrate their individual lives, but I was present for a good portion of their marriage and I say the reality is that both settled elements of their happiness, like divorcees putting their wages upon the table.
 Certainly, they depended on each other in the end in familiarity and compounded personal investment, and perhaps the consolation prize for whatever they gave up exists in the framework of their legacy.
-I also saw, however, the emotional inheritance from their matrimony play out in dysfunctional ways decade after decade, divorce after divorce amongst their progeny.
+I also saw, however, the emotional inheritance from their matrimony play out in dysfunctional ways decade after decade, divorce after divorce among their progeny.
 The ultimate commitment is to the offspring we bring into being, not to marital contract.

 I am convinced that marriage is not holy and marriage is not necessary.
 I’ve been through the rodeo twice, now.
 I was brave enough both times to change paths, but bravery comes often with the cost of extreme pain.
 And in the long run, the children hurt the most (this is often true even if remaining married becomes the choice).